When competition for the best talent is at its highest, do you know what swings a candidate’s decision your way?

 Are you aware of the key reasons that your current employees enjoy working for you?

 At JGP, we’ve worked with a number of organisations to help them realise and develop their EVP.
-This has involved not only helping them realise what their prospective candidates are looking for but also why their current employees chose to work for them, and are glad that they did.
+This involved not only helping them realise what their prospective candidates are looking for but also why their current employees chose to work for them, and are glad that they did.

 In most instances, developing your EVP doesn’t involve introducing new initiatives, benefits or offers – it simply involves an inward look of what is currently on offer and ensuring that its properly communicated.